Financial Planning for Employees Before and After IPO

 Additional reading: Graduating from TurboTax: Do You Need a Tax Advisor (CPA)?

-The sale of stock options after an IPO could leave you with substantial assets to manage.
+The sale of stock options after an IPO could leave you with substantial assets to manage and a new set of tax considerations in a year of atypically high income.

 Choosing the right investment products is vital to protecting and growing wealth, but building a diversified portfolio that exposes you to the right level of risk is only the beginning.
 Other important considerations include: